datalakehouse/dbt-to-dataform/README.md

 ## Start Jupyter

-Execute **jupyter-notebook** command on your CLI to start jupyer notebook.
+Execute **jupyter-notebook** command on your CLI to start jupyter notebook.

 ## Input variables